 Definition.
 A matrix with m rows and n columns is in echelon form if it has the following properties:

-- 1. If a row is nonzero, then every row above it is also nonzero. - 2.
-The leading entry in a nonzero row is to the right of the leading entry of any earlier row.
+- (E1) If a row is nonzero, then every row above it is also nonzero. - (E2) The leading entry in a nonzero row is strictly to the right of the leading entry of any earlier row.